alexandrosangeli/l4-individual-project/meetings/meetings.md

 - What is the input data?
 Contact information? (from paper)
   - A sequence of amino acids could be the input data.
 Contact maps can be looked into and be utilised in the project.
 - Ask for email to add to GitLab/GitHub.
-- Ask if timelog format looks okay.
-- Does the structure of the repository matter? (template on Moodle?)
 - Is the server necessary?
   - Depends on what we what to emphasize on - i.e. Machine Learning only or a combination of software engineering and Machine Learning.